Porn Cones & Cat Ladies

 My pregnancy came at an ideal time.

-I was with a man I loved deeply, who instantly committed to fatherhood once I’d decided against an abortion.
-I could imagine a future with him, his thick hair sprouting from a head that contained a sparking brain and his heart thumping clever chord changes through a resonant guitar.
+I was with a man I loved, who instantly committed to fatherhood once I’d decided against an abortion.
+I could imagine a future with him.
 Though children had never been part of my plan, the double lines of the pregnancy test and his warm hand, flat against my belly, felt like an unexpected bend in a road I was willing to explore.
-I loved him because he was a good man, and for a few other reasons I won’t mention, like his perfect clock.
+I loved him because he was a good man, and for a few other reasons I won’t mention, like his golden clock.

 This was my first time being pregnant, which made me lucky, considering the desultory decisions of my youth.
-My childhood and early teenage years were defined by insatiable curiosity, so when the world of sexual exploration appeared like a forest full of trees to climb and fruit to taste, I committed heartily to the adventure.
-At 16, I asked for birth control and was given eternal hellfire rather than an awkward ride to Planned Parenthood.
-Though I was confident enough to reject the accusations of my pleasure as unholy, I was inexperienced in navigating the world of healthcare and the internet was not yet an easy friend to these needs.
-In other words, I’d be remiss to pretend that this churchy reaction didn’t contribute to a loss of basic agency.
-In response, I adopted a sexually insouciant attitude that stuck around into my late 20s, when I finally stopped riding naked through the forest, bareback.
+My childhood and early teenage years were defined by insatiable curiosity, so when the world of sexual exploration appeared like an orchard full of apples to bite into, I committed.
+At 16, I asked for birth control and was met with hellfire rather than an awkward ride to Planned Parenthood.
+Though I was confident enough to reject accusations of my pleasure as unholy, I was inexperienced in navigating the world of healthcare and the internet was not yet an easy friend for this kind of thing.
+The churchy reaction I got when I asked for help led to a loss of basic agency.
+In response, I become sexually insouciant into my late 20s, when I finally got sick of apples.

 Sorry, Mom.

-I suppose some of this behavior could be chalked up to the invincibility that both plagues and enlivens young people, making them wonderful yet so rash.
-In some ways, I was just acting my age - curious, explorative, and delusional.
+I suppose some of this behavior could be chalked up to the invincibility that both plagues and enlivens young people, making them both brave and rash.
+In some ways, I was just acting my age - curious, explorative, delusional.
 But there was also a part of me that knew I was making unexamined choices, and continued to make them anyway, repeating the fiction that a slip-up would be anyone else’s fault but mine.

 Most of the men with whom I’d shared a bed in my early twenties were the opposite of daddy material.
-Though I never boffed a guy who didn’t have a shelf of good books (or at least a magazine here or there), they kept their fridges bare and their showers unscrubbed, and I’m sure many of them still do.
-Childless cat laddies, one could call them.
-Most of them now hard-working, lager-drinking Trump fans, if Facebook tells the truth.
+Though I never boffed a guy who didn’t have a shelf of good books (or at least a decent magazine in the bathroom), they kept their fridges bare and their showers questionably clean.
+I’m sure that’s not changed for many of them.
+Many of them are Childless Hat Laddies, balding, thrice-divorced, hard-working, lager-drinking Trump fans, if Facebook tells the truth.

 Miraculously, I did not get pregnant (until I did with my daughter), I never contracted an STI, and I never got entangled with a prick I couldn’t untangle myself from.
-I count my lucky stars and share this part of my story in case you’re reading this, depending on similar lucky stars.
-If so, a minor can get condoms at any drug store but accessing birth control is dependent, sadly, on geography.
+I count my lucky stars and share this part of my story in case you’re depending on similar stars.
+If so, you should know a minor can get condoms at any drug store.
+But accessing birth control is dependent, sadly, on where you live.

 *